parasnarang/alexa-skill-compare-food/README.md

-# alexa-skill-compare-food
+# Cryptocurrency To Rupees
-Compare Food - an Alexa Skill to compare two food items
+An Alexa Skill to get the latest price of Ethereum in Indian Rupees